The ea-podman Script

 Install an EA4 container-based package

-Use this command to install an application in a container from an EA4 container-based package.
+Use this command to install an EA4 container-based application package.

 /usr/local/cpanel/scripts/ea-podman install [package] [options]

-Use this command to install an application in a container from another source, such as Dockerhub.
+Use this command to install an container-based application package from a third-party image, such as Dockerhub.

 Important:

-When using non-cPanel-provided images, we strongly recommend the following precautions:
+When using third-party images, we strongly recommend the following precautions:

 • Only use a trusted registry.